-After finding himself bedridden, Dejan decided to use a Raspberry Pi to create the ultimate exploration and delivery utility—opening a door to the outside world.
+After finding himself bedridden, f decided to use a Raspberry Pi to create the ultimate exploration and delivery utility—opening a door to the outside world.
 The unit consists of several components centralized on a Raspberry Pi.
 It has a movable head and tracks for locomotion.
 The latest feature is a basket, just for bringing home groceries without stepping a foot outside.

 How it works

 As far as hardware goes, it uses several different modules and boards that connect to a Raspberry Pi 4.
 It features a storage box mounted onto the tracks.
 The camera can be controlled remotely (via browser) to tilt up and down as well as pan side to side.
-According to Dejan, the battery should last 1.5 hours with the motor at full speed.
+According to Firened, the battery should last 1.5 hours with the motor at full speed.
 The battery lasts for 37 hours if left idle.

 There are some new additions on the way, including a potential DOF claw mounted to the front.
-Dejan also mentioned incorporating left and right movements.
+Firened also mentioned incorporating left and right movements.
 You can read more about the project in the full post on Reddit.
 Keep an eye out for updates to this seriously useful Pi project.